 Another area to watch is installation.
 Overly complicated designs can be challenging and time-consuming to install, driving up labor costs.
 To avoid this, make sure your fixture partner provides clear prototypes and assembly instructions.
 A partner with a focus on complete quality control will help you catch these potential issues early in the design phase, ensuring a smooth and predictable rollout without unexpected expenses.

-Financing Your Fixture Project
+How to Finance Your Custom Fixture Project

 Financing a large-scale fixture project requires careful planning.
 Most businesses treat a fixture rollout as a capital expenditure, setting aside a dedicated budget for the entire scope of work.
 If you’re updating multiple locations, you might consider a phased approach.
 Rolling out fixtures to a region or a set number of stores at a time can make the investment more manageable and allow you to apply learnings from one phase to the next.